LambSystems/urbanlens/docs/architecture.md

 We are not trying to prove the maximum technical surface area.

-We are trying to prove the clearest agentic loop.
+We are trying to prove the clearest agentic loop driven by user intent.

 That means:

 - one strong demo region over many weak regions
-- a constrained tool set over a broad action space
+- prompt-driven investigation over a fixed pipeline
-- visible orchestration over hidden complexity
+- visible chain of thought over hidden complexity
+- conversational depth over breadth of features
-- evidence-seeking behavior over static pipelines
+- evidence-seeking behavior motivated by what the user asked

 ---